A Dominant Strategy Truthful, Deterministic Multi-Armed Bandit Mechanism with Logarithmic Regret: Relevant Work

 The lower bound of both of social welfare regret as well as regret in the revenue of $\Omega(T^{2/3})$ have influenced subsequent research to follow similar assumptions and thereby obtain a similar regret.
-However, we show in this work that it is indeed possible to design a deterministic mechanism which attains logarithmic regret and is also truthful in the dominant strategy incentive compatible (DSIC) \cite{myerson1991game} sense.
-DSIC, of course, is the most preferred form of truthfulness.
-This work opens up the possibility for a planner to move away from the worst case scenario to a realistic scenario.
+However, we show in this work that it is indeed possible to design a deterministic mechanism which attains logarithmic regret and is also truthful in the dominant strategy incentive compatible (DSIC) sense \cite{Myerson1991}.
+DSIC, of course, is the most preferred form of truthfulness \cite{NARAHARI2014}.
+This work opens up the possibility for a planner to move away from the worst case scenario to a more realistic scenario.
+We enable the planner to specify a resolution parameter for distinguishing the arms, introduce the notion of $\Delta$-regret and thereafter propose a mechanism that ensures that the number of exploration rounds and hence the regret suffered is only $O(\log T)$ instead of the expensive $\Omega(T^{2/3})$ available currently in state of the art. { We summarize the contrast between our work and the state of the art in \Cref{tab:comparison}}.